-La Garrotxa is in the north of Catalonia, at the high basin of the river Fluvià, the Muga estuary and the Amer and Llémena river beds.
+La Garrotxa is in the north of Catalonia, at the high basin of the river Fluvià, the Muga estuary, the river Brugent and the Llémena river bed.

 In this county you can see two totally different types of countryside.
 In a large part of the southern half there are more than 40 volcanoes and various lava flows, forming a gentle countryside without dramatic gradients, which is protected by La Garrotxa Volcanic Zone Natural Park.
 From the Fluvià river valley to the county's northern limits, the landscape changes dramatically, becoming more dramatic and steeper with an abundance of cliffs and gorges.
 This is the Alta Garrotxa, which is a declared area of natural interest (Espai d'Interès Natural).